tpm-rs/governance/org-docs/CHARTER.md

 ## 13. Sponsorship Review

-In consideration of the resources provided to the Organization from any active Sponsor(s), the Steering Committee shall, at least annually, provide a written review of the Organizations' status and progress to such active Sponsors.
-Such review may be provided in any form the Steering Committee may from time to time determine, such as by posting a review summary in the Organization's GitHub Wiki, or submitting documents to a Repo.
+In consideration of the resources provided to the Project from any active Sponsor(s), the Steering Committee shall, at least annually, provide a written review of the Organizations' status and progress to such active Sponsors.
+Such review may be provided in any form the Steering Committee may from time to time determine, such as by posting a review summary in the Project's GitHub Wiki, or submitting documents to a Repo.
 Sponsorship Review documents are NOT confidential, in accordance with the Confidentiality clause of this charter.